ajaykriz/BLOG_CRUD/README.md

 # blog-app

-For security reasons, some variables have been hidden from view and used as environmental variables with the help of dotenv package.
-Below are the variables that you need to set in order to run the application:
+## Introduction

+A Blog app  using Node js, Express js,react.js and MongoDb.

+NOTE: Please read the RUN section before opening an issue.

+## Run
-After you've set the environmental variables in the .env file at the root of the project, and intsall node modules using `npm install`
+Enter to respective servers api(backend) and client(frontend), intsall node modules using `npm install` in both terminals

-Open terminals and direct to respective servers `cd api` and `cd client` Now you can run `npm start` in the terminal at each terminals and the application should work.
+Now you can run `npm start` in at each terminals and the application should work.

+## Technology

+The application is built with:

+- Node.js
+- MongoDB
+- Express
+- React.js